 - Best Laptop

 - Yoast vs Rankmath

 You are now armed with the knowledge of different types of intents.
 You may be asking “How to identify keyword intent?”.

 Analysis of search engine result pages (SERP) will give you clue’s about the intent of keywords.
-The searchers use a specific type of words.
-These word/keywords will help you determine the intent behind them.
+The searchers use specific types of words.
+These words/keywords will help you determine the intent behind them.

 Go through the search engine result pages (SERP).
 What type of results shows up?
 Is there a common theme in the results?
 Always look for the intentions behind the keyword search.
 This exercise will help you become better at finding the keyword intent.

-Few words and modifier could help you determine the user intent.
+A few words and modifiers could help you determine the user intent.

 Let’s start with transactional intent.
 The keywords with transactional intent will have words like:

 I have listed down key points that will help you find the search intent of the content.